DraXu3/blago-karma-bot/README.md

 ## Description

 BLAGO 🙏🏻 is a Telegram bot which manages people's karma.
 Karma is essentially just a number of points assigned to a user.
 It could be either increased or decreased for whatever reason.
-Thus, the bot acts as an arbitrator within a group of people providing ability for such groups to manage their own ecosystem of karma.
+Thus, the bot acts as an arbitrator within a group of participants providing ability for such groups to manage their own ecosystem of karma.
 Which overall leads to an ultimate BLAGO 🙏🏻

 ## Bot commands

 * `/help` - displays all available commands with their description
-* `/up [reason]` - request +1 KS (Karma score) for a member (an optional reason could be set)
+* `/up [reason]` - requests +1 KP (Karma Point) for a member (an optional reason could be set)
-* `/down [reason]` - request -1 KS for a member (an optional reason could be set)
+* `/down [reason]` - requests -1 KP for a member (an optional reason could be set)
-* `/show [user_mention]` - show a list of all memebers with their KS (or only for mentioned member)
+* `/show [user_mention]` - shows a list of all memebers with their KP (or only for mentioned member)

 ## Install

-1. Create your instance of Telegram bot using [@BotFather](https://telegram.me/BotFather) and obtain bot token.
+1. Create your instance of Telegram bot using [@BotFather](https://telegram.me/BotFather) and obtain the bot token.
 For example, follow the instructions [here](https://core.telegram.org/bots#how-do-i-create-a-bot)

 2. Install Python 3 dependencies:
 ```